-Want to find happiness in your career and find your purpose and passion?
+Do you want to find happiness in your career and discover your purpose and passion?
 The irony is that it isn’t something you need to search for.
 The whole concept of trying to figure out what you are passionate about or finding a shortcut to your right career path is really about stepping into your calling to be the best you can be.
 This means creating the best work you can do.
 Being as productive as you can be and serving others by sharing your gifts with the world.

 But I know I wasn’t thinking about serving the world when I was desperately job searching to get out of my stressful job because I was absolutely completely wrapped up around me, me, me.
 I was so wrapped up in trying to figure out what I should do and figuring out how I was going to make ends meet.
 I was so wrapped up in looking for a job so I could get a paycheck.

 I was so obsessed with trying to be happy in some job out there on monster.com instead of realizing that I had a true calling that was already inside of me.